Oxycodone and Alcohol

 • Cognitive impairment: The simultaneous use of oxycodone and alcohol can impair cognitive function, leading to confusion, disorientation, and difficulty concentrating.

-• Increased risk of overdose: Mixing oxycodone and alcohol significantly increases the risk of overdose, as both substances potentiate each other’s effects.
-Symptoms of overdose include unconsciousness, shallow breathing, and cardiac arrest, which can be life-threatening if not addressed promptly.
+• Increased risk of oxycodone and alcohol overdose: Mixing oxycodone and alcohol significantly increases the risk of overdose, as both substances potentiate each other’s effects.

 • Development of tolerance: Continued use of oxycodone and alcohol together can lead to the development of tolerance, requiring higher doses to achieve the desired effects.
 This escalation increases the risk of dependence and addiction over time.

-• Physical health complications: Chronic misuse of oxycodone and alcohol can lead to a range of physical health complications, including liver damage, gastrointestinal issues, cardiovascular problems, and respiratory disorders.
+• Physical health complications: Chronic oxycodone and alcohol use can lead to a range of physical health complications, including liver damage, gastrointestinal issues, cardiovascular problems, and respiratory disorders.

 • Mental health effects: Mixing oxycodone and alcohol can exacerbate underlying mental health conditions or contribute to the development of new ones, such as depression, anxiety, and substance use disorders.